martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/home.md

 Almost all of the render system's classes use these values to influence the render result.

 The next page explains the [basics of rendering in Unity](rendering_basics.md).
-The concepts explained on that page are relevant to all of the following pages, which explain the three render classes in more detail.
+The concepts explained on that page are relevant to all of the following pages, which explain the four render classes in more detail.